BBC: Later 20th century

-2000 to 2011
+2000–2011

+Channel and branding changes

-In 2002, several television and radio channels were reorganised.
+In 2002 several television and radio channels were reorganised.
 BBC Knowledge was replaced by BBC Four and became the BBC's arts and documentaries channel.
 CBBC, which had been a programming strand as Children's BBC since 1985, was split into CBBC and CBeebies, for younger children, with both new services getting a digital channel: the CBBC Channel and CBeebies Channel.
-In addition to the television channels, new digital radio stations were created: 1Xtra, 6 Music and BBC7.
+In addition to the television channels, new digital radio stations were created: 1Xtra, 6 Music and Radio 4 Extra.
 BBC 1Xtra was a sister station to Radio 1 and specialised in modern black music, BBC 6 Music specialised in alternative music genres and BBC7 specialised in archive, speech and children's programming.

 The following few years resulted in repositioning of some channels to conform to a larger brand: in 2003, BBC Choice was replaced by BBC Three, with programming for younger adults and shocking real-life documentaries, BBC News 24 became the BBC News Channel in 2008, and BBC Radio 7 became BBC Radio 4 Extra in 2011, with new programmes to supplement those broadcast on Radio 4.
 In 2008, another channel was launched, BBC Alba, a Scottish Gaelic service.